statsun78/kogo/README.md

 (Session 12.
 Multi-omics data analysis, part II)

 ## Installation (Windows only)
-1. Downlaod and install the latest version of [R](https://cran.r-project.org/bin/windows/base/)
+1. Download and install the latest version of [R](https://cran.r-project.org/bin/windows/base/)
-2. Downlaod and install the latest version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (Don't forget putting Rtools on the PATH.)
+2. Download and install the latest version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (Don't forget putting Rtools on the PATH.)
 3. Install 3 bioconductor packages
 4. Install an R package `devtools`
 6. Install the packages `kogo` and `pclogit`